-All research conducted at UBC facilities (including UBC’s affiliated hospitals) or undertaken by individuals appointed at UBC, that involves human subjects, animals or bio-hazardous materials must be reviewed and approved by a UBC sanctioned Research Ethics Board or Committee.
-You will require a UBC Card to register in RISe, the on-line ethics application.
-Courses, on-line training and guidance notes are available.
+All research conducted at UBC facilities (including UBC’s Clinical Academic Campuses) or undertaken by individuals appointed at UBC that involves human subjects, animals or bio-hazardous materials must be reviewed and approved by a UBC sanctioned Research Ethics Board or Committee.
+You will require a UBC Card to register in RISe, the online ethics application.
+Courses, online training and guidance notes are available.

 Research and Trust Accounting (RTA) ensures research funds are administered in compliance with funding agency, UBC, and accounting policies.
 RTA also maintains financial records, submits periodical financial reports as required, and provides assistance to researchers and departmental administrators with respect to research project funding issues.
 Administrative staff members in the departments and schools coordinate accounting activities and provide ongoing support.

-The University Industry Liaison Office (UILO) Sponsored Research Group negotiates, drafts and administers research agreements with industry, government and non-profit organizations for UBC and, in some cases, its Affiliated Teaching Hospitals.
+The University Industry Liaison Office (UILO) Sponsored Research Group negotiates and administers research agreements with industry, government and non-profit organizations for UBC and, in some cases, its Clinical Academic Campuses.

 Although UBC is a party to clinical trials conducted by Clinical Faculty members, clinical trials are generally negotiated and administered by the hospital or research institute where the research is being conducted.
 For direction please contact your departmental/school administrator.

-Clinical Assistant Professors, Clinical Associate Professors and Clinical Professors are eligible to hold operating grants and contract awards, but not salary-support or scholarship awards.
-Grant Development services provided by the Faculty of Medicine include editing and formatting to ensure that grant proposals adhere to agency guidelines and are organized to present a logically developed idea.
+Clinical Assistant Professors, Clinical Associate Professors and Clinical Professors are eligible to hold operating grants, awards, and contracts as long as they meet the granting agency’s eligibility criteria.
+Grant Development services provided by the UBC SPARC Office include editing and formatting to ensure that grant proposals adhere to agency guidelines and are organized to present a logically developed idea.
 Eligible Clinical Faculty may also have access to grant development services through Vancouver Coastal Health Research Institute, Child and Family Research Institute and Providence Health Care Research Institute.

-The UILO Technology Transfer Group assists researchers at UBC and its Affiliated Teaching Hospitals to maximize the impact of their research by helping to transform innovative discoveries into new tools, processes, products and treatments.
+The UILO Technology Transfer Group assists researchers at UBC and its Clinical Academic Campuses to maximize the impact of their research by helping to transform innovative discoveries into new tools, processes, products and treatments.

 Privileges at UBC Faculty of Medicine Affiliated Universities: